 One of my favorite ways to reward dogs with food is by rationing their dinner.
 If you feed your pup commercial dog food, individual pieces of kibble are great treat alternatives.
 You won’t pay a penny more than what you’re already spending.
 Better yet, this encourages your dog to work for her meals, which is intellectually stimulating and great for her mental health.

-I think it’s important to slowly wean off the treats when training and replace them with greater rewards: Touch, affection and love.
+Again, I think it’s important to slowly wean off the treats when training and replace them with greater rewards: Touch, affection and love.
 You want your dog to listen because he wants to.
 Many dogs will only listen for treats.
-You can shape this behavior by switching up which rewards you use.
-Your dog will prefer touch over treats before you know it!